phantomaton-ai/aniheim/DESIGN.md

     *   Implementations for Canvas 2D, WebGL, SVG can be developed.
 Initial implementation: Canvas 2D.
 *   **Trace:** `SPEC: 🖼️ Artwork Integration`, `SPEC: 🛠️ Technology Stack (Rendering Interface)`

+/comment(user:woe) {
+    Hm, I think we'll want more shapes here, as well as the ability to support anchored shape rotation (which will make animation easier).
+Wouldn't hurt to give shapes an `id` as well for stuff like keyframing.
+I'm thinking we'll want ovals/ellipses, and maybe even things like clipping shapes (e.g. to use a half-circle for a character's foot).
+On the other hand, we could omit `rect` since we have `polygon`.

+    Importantly, this is going to need to be a little rendering language which looks reasonably-fluent to LLMs: They'll need to be able to work out where eyes go, where noses go, and so on.
+Starting with something simple and easy-to-render makes sense, but we'll want to push back and design a more LLM-oriented interface to produce that easy-to-render format at some point.
+}

 ## 6. Music Integration (ABC Notation) 🎶

 *   **Format**: ABC Notation (`.abc` files).
 Text-based, good for LLMs, standard tools exist.
 Example: